 FAQs about Furniture Quality vs Price: How to Decide What’s Worth It

-You should invest more in frequently used furniture such as sofas, beds, office chairs, and dining tables because they directly impact comfort, durability, and long-term value.
+It is worth spending more on frequently used items like sofas, beds, mattresses, dining tables, office chairs, and storage units because they affect comfort, function, and long-term value.